 Compliance deadlines depend on you company size:

-This means you need your supply chain due diligence, traceability, and documentation ready well before these dates, because shipments that don’t comply can be confiscated, and fines applied.
+This means you need your supply chain due diligence, traceability, and documentation ready well before these dates, because shipments that do not comply can be confiscated, and fines applied.

 How can your company get ready (without extra headaches)?